Published Jul 12, 2022

 Joining Exercise Class

-Exercising at any age is often easier when participating in a group—it’s no different for seniors.
-Physical fitness is incredibly important as we age and joining an exercise class not only increases these physical health benefits but can also provide support and accountability to keep going.
+Physical exercise at any age is often easier when participating in a group—it’s no different for seniors.
+Physical fitness is incredibly important as we age and joining group exercise classes not only increases these physical health benefits but can also provide support and accountability to keep going.

 Taking a Gardening Class

-Gardening is a great way for seniors to relax while still getting a good amount of physical activity.
-Some senior centers have gardening classes that can promote older adults to remain socially engaged while participating in their favorite hobby.
+Gardening is a great way for seniors to relax, though gardening sessions still involve physical activity and may be part of an active lifestyle.
+Some senior centers and assisted living communities have gardening classes that can promote older adults to remain socially engaged and physically active while participating in their favorite hobby.

 Going to Music/Art Events